A System-Level Analysis of Conference Peer Review: Institutional Memory

+For the existence of a meaningful conference value, the acceptance policy should at least encourage \emph{some} papers to submit.
+The following definition captures this desideratum. \begin{definition} We say that an acceptance policy $\ACCMAP$ is \emph{responsive} if it is non-trivial and there exists a quality $\bar{q}\in \QualSet$ such that $\AccP{\ACCMAP}{\bar{q}} > 1/\rho(\bar{q},1)$. \end{definition} \yichicomment{better name than responsive?} \dkcomment{inviting? non-discouraging?} \yzcomment{I don't feel strongly that these are better than the current one.}

-\begin{enumerate} \item An author with a paper of quality $\Qual=q$ is indifferent between submitting or not submitting, if and only if $\AccP{\ACCMAP}{q} = 1/\rho$. \item There exists\footnote{As will be evident in the proof, for general monotone policies, there may be other types of best responses, or multiple different thresholds.} a threshold strategy best response for the author. \item If the conference acceptance polity \ACCMAP is additionally a threshold policy, then there exists a de facto threshold.
-This implies that every best response for the author must be a threshold strategy. \item If the conference applies a threshold acceptance policy and the model is continuous, then the de facto threshold $\theta$ is unique in the following sense: no best response is a $\theta'$-threshold strategy for $\theta' \neq \theta$.
-Moreover, $\AccP{\ACCMAP[\tau]}{\theta} = 1/\rho$. \end{enumerate}
+\yzcomment{There is a suggestion of reversing the order of the following 3 points.
+I feel the wording and the proof are already well-adjusted for the ordering, and it doesn't seem like an essential change for this submission.
+I'll mark the idea and leave it for now.} \begin{proposition} Assume that authors are noiseless, and the conference uses a monotone acceptance policy $\ACCMAP$ that is memoryless and responsive. \begin{enumerate} \item There exists a $\theta$ such that it is a non-atomic symmetric equilibrium for every author to play a $\theta$-threshold strategy. \footnote{There may also exist non-threshold equilibria, and thus $\theta$ may not be a de facto threshold.} \item If the conference policy $\ACCMAP$ is additionally a threshold one, then there exists a de facto threshold, implying that there exists only one non-atomic symmetric equilibrium; in this equilibrium, every author plays a $\theta$-threshold strategy. \item If the conference applies a threshold acceptance policy with threshold $\tau$ and the model is continuous, then the de facto threshold $\theta$ is unique: no best response is a $\theta'$-threshold strategy for $\theta' \neq \theta$.
+Moreover, $\AccP{\ACCMAP[\tau]}{\theta} = 1/\rho(\theta)$. \end{enumerate} \end{proposition}